MarinaMartin/fostercareplaybook/docs/drafts/invite-more-unpaid-adults-than-paid-staff-to-meetings.md

 ### Outcomes Data

-* Olmsted County, MN demonstrated significantly better outcomes for older foster youth when a ratio of 3:1 unpaid adults to paid staff attended their planning meetings.
+* Olmsted County, MN demonstrated significantly better outcomes for older foster youth when a ratio of 3:1 unpaid adults to paid staff attended their planning meetings (roughly 12 family members to 3 staff members).
+They also pay attention to the balance of family present from both sides of the family. [source](https://anchor.fm/nipfc/episodes/Episode-10--Sustaining-Family-Involvement-ea7q6v)

 ### Who's Doing This?